magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} Due to an incorrect variable type value, admins could not add configurable products to an order.
 The option dropdowns would not populate.
 This feature now works properly.
 -  {:.fix} Previously, when editing Category Permissions for the Not Logged In group, an error would occur when saving the changes.
 This bug has now been fixed.
 -  {:.fix} A bug has been fixed that now allows admins to add products to an order that are not in the shared catalog.
 Previously, an error message would appear when adding an item not in the catalog.
--  {:.fix} Previously, after running the command `php bin/magento indexer:set-dimensions-mode catalog_product_price website` and then trying to make a shared catalog, an error would occur.
+-  {:.fix} Previously, after running the command `php bin/magento indexer:set-dimensions-mode catalog_product_price website` and then trying to create a shared catalog, an error would occur.
 This bug has been fixed.
--  {:.fix} When adding a new company and assigning it a non-default website, the wrong site id was sent, causing an error.
+-  {:.fix} When adding a new company and assigning the Company Administrator to a non-default website, the wrong site ID was sent, causing an error.
 This bug has now been fixed.
 -  {:.fix} Previously, after a customer was moved to another customer group, adding a product to an order via Quick View would fail with an error.
 This bug has now been fixed.
 -  {:.fix} Previously, when attempting to checkout using the WebAPI with a B2B quote, an incorrect value was sent to the API, causing an error to occur.
 This bug has been fixed.
 -  {:.fix} Previously, when setting a company to "Active" via the API, an error would occur.
 This bug has now been fixed.